Rights group: Uyghur student missing in Hong Kong after texting that he was interrogated by police

 China denies the accusations, which are based on interviews with survivors and photos and satellite images of the Xinjiang region where many Uyghurs live.

-Amnesty International said it understood that Abuduwaili Abudureheman was on a Chinese government “watch list” because of his history of overseas travel, and urged Hong Kong authorities to reveal his whereabouts.
+Amnesty International said it understood that Abuduwaili Abudureheman, who has been studying in Seoul for seven years, was on a Chinese government “watch list” because of his history of overseas travel, and urged Hong Kong authorities to reveal his whereabouts.

 “(He) is at grave risk of torture based on his ethnicity and religion.
 If he is detained, he must be provided with access to a lawyer and relatives, and protected against any ill treatment,” Akad said.